 Wear sunglasses for at least 24 hours after treatment.

 For utmost protection, wear a pair of wraparound UVA-absorbing sunglasses, even while you are indoors near a window.

-You may develop cataracts if you do not properly protect your eyes after you are treated with methoxsalen and UVA treatment.
+You may develop cataracts if you do not properly protect your eyes after Oxsoralen-Ultra and UVA treatment.

-Store at room temperature away from moisture and heat.
+Store Oxsoralen-Ultra at room temperature away from moisture, heat, and light.

 What happens if I miss a dose?

 Call your doctor for instructions if you did not take Oxsoralen-Ultra at the correct time before your scheduled UVA treatment.
 You may need to reschedule.